 From our discussions and survey of these leaders, five challenges to scaling digital were identified (exhibit):

 - Lack of alignment between a company culture and the digital/analytics strategy was one of the top issues cited by both pharma and medtech leaders.
-Indeed, culture continues to be top of mind for the industry as it was in our 2018 paper “Barriers to Digital@Scale—shifting the focus from tech to culture,” with many citing the importance of an entrepreneurial culture for companies implementing and scaling a
+Indeed, culture continues to be top of mind for the industry as it was in our 2018 paper “Barriers to Digital@Scale—shifting the focus from tech to culture,” with many citing the importance of an entrepreneurial culture for companies implementing and scaling a digital strategy.

 - Access to data and lack of integrated data sources were also cited by both groups as a top issue.
 Access to data is essential to fuel the digital and analytics use cases.